quisquous/cactbot/docs/LogGuide.md

 in the **FFXIV Settings** tab of ACT, then it will emit log lines for every percentage change of every entity.

-This is often used for phase change triggers.
+This can be used for phase change triggers.

 ![include hp screenshot](images/logguide_includehp.png)